josemotta/IoT.Starter.Pi.Thing/README.md

 ### IoT Starter Pi Thing develops a cell for Home Intelligence using a Raspberry Pi with Linux.

-The Raspberry Pi (RPI) with arm 32-bit CPU is supposed to be equipped with custom hardware like temperature and humidity sensors, proximity sensors, and maybe motors to open doors and windows in the near future.
-Infrared leds are very interesting components to be explored, since they enable RPI to output commands to home appliances, as a universal remote control.
-The objective is to develop the `Thing`, a user friendly IoT device that may help us to manage ambient light, air conditioner and home theater among others.
+For most IoT Home Intelligence projects, the Raspberry Pi (RPI) with arm 32-bit CPU is supposed to be equipped with custom hardware like temperature and humidity sensors, proximity sensors, and maybe motors to open doors and windows.
+Also, infrared leds are very interesting components to be explored, since they enable RPI to output commands to home appliances, as a universal remote control.

-The `Thing` is based on the [IoT.Starter.Pi.Core](https://github.com/josemotta/IoT.Starter.Pi.Core "IoT.Starter.Pi.Core") which means home-web and home-ui are the starting projects.
-Main directions are summarized below:
+The `Thing` is an embryo of an IoT device, with the objective of helping us to start managing ambient light, air conditioner, home theater, and other functionality at home.

+### 1. Modeling

-- Modeling follows API First strategy, in order to define the services provided by the `Thing`.
+IoT Starter Pi Thing includes the basic stuff to be included in any `Thing`, which means future projects are expected to start from this `Thing`.
+Modeling and development follows API First strategy, in order to define the services provided by the `Thing`.
+The API, taken as a sample for for this project, can be found [here](https://app.swaggerhub.com/apis/motta/home/1.0.1).
+Depending on the `Thing` you need, adjustments should be done at current API, in order to reach the goals.

 - The API modeling should decompose the intelligence of the `Thing` concerning security, control and data access.
 - Programming and Development (P&D) will be accomplished at speedy x64 micros with Windows 10 and Visual Studio 2017 exploring .NET Core 2.0 and ASP.NET Core 2.0 platforms.
 - Deployment at RPI is based on Docker containers.
 As shown at this Alex Ellis [tutorial](https://blog.alexellis.io/dotnetcore-on-raspberrypi/ "Build .NET Core apps for Raspberry Pi with Docker"), code is generated at x64 machine,  containers are pushed to the cloud and then pulled back to be deployed at the RPI.
-- IoT Starter Pi Thing includes basic stuff to be included in any `Thing`, which means future projects are expected to start from this `Thing`.

-### 1. Modeling

 - The `Thing` is installed at some location (coordinates or zip code) and internal zone (0-n);
 - Each `Thing` will be designed to handle some home environment (temperature, humidity), lighting, sound (music, video).
-- The `Thing` may access external websites, in order to store and retrieve info related to its activities;
+- The `Thing` may access external web, in order to store and retrieve info related to its activities;
 - A temperature (optionally also humidity) sensor is mandatory at any `Thing`.
-It is expected that temperature (and humidity)  of each `Thing` be reported to an external website;
+It is expected that temperature (and humidity)  of each `Thing` be reported to external web;
+- The `Thing` is based on the [IoT.Starter.Pi.Core](https://github.com/josemotta/IoT.Starter.Pi.Core "IoT.Starter.Pi.Core") which means home-web and home-ui are the starting projects.

-### 2. Programming and Development (P&D)
+### 2. Thing Hardware Setup

-#### Project home-web

-#### Project home-ui

-### 3. Deploy
+I´m using for testing a RPI 2 Model B and I just got RPI Model B and RPI Zero W to check.

 #### Linux